Skip to main content

 If you are experiencing hair loss and are concerned it may be due to your antiretroviral medication, contact your doctor.
 Do not stop taking Biktarvy without talking to your doctor first as this can be dangerous.
 Your doctor can evaluate you, determine the cause of your hair loss, and switch treatment if needed.

-Case reports are often small observational reviews and it may be difficult to prove that specific medicines cause specific side effects with these types of reports.
-The best way to assess medication side effects is with randomized, controlled trials.
-The investigators in this case series determined causality using the Naranjo Probability Scale, which was a score of +3, indicating a possible causality between TAF and hair loss.
+Case reports like the ones for Biktarvy are often small observational reviews and it may be difficult to prove that medicines cause specific side effects with these types of reports.
+The best way to assess medication side effects is with randomized, controlled trials or to speak with your doctor.

-This is not all the information you need to know about Biktarvy for safe use.
-Review the full Biktarvy information here, and review this information with your health care provider.
+This is not all the information you need to know about Biktarvy (bictegravir, emtricitabine, and tenofovir) for safe and effective use and does not replace your healthcare provider's directions.
+Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.

 References